 Discuss with them how they would approach the project and determine if they have an interest in and experience of the type of project you envisage.
 Do you like them and do you think you can work with them?
 Speak to their recent clients and find out if they were happy with them.

 If you lack an appreciation of plans and building terminology in the English language then learn about them, as you are likely to be otherwise swamped trying to understand the terms in a foreign language.

-Alternatively, if language is the dominant issue then consider using an English speaking expat architect, of whom there are an increasing number in France.
-Make sure they are registered with the authorities and that their qualification grants them full recognition as an architect in France.
+Alternatively, if language is the dominant issue then consider using an English speaking architect, of whom there are an increasing number in France.
+Make sure that architects from abroad are registered with the authorities in France and that their qualification grants them full recognition as an architect in France.

 Alternatively go to the Architects and typing in name of your town or city.

 Whether or not you choose to use an architect to assist you in the selection of a builder and to then to supervise the works is a matter for you.
 There is no legal obligation to do so.

 Clearly, however, on such a large project, and with so much at stake, you would be well advised to ensure you have professional expertise on board.